kalimimary/Global-Superstore-Dashboard/README.md

 The most most valuable customers are Bill Eplett, Eric Murdock, Gary Hwang, John Grady, Patrick O’Brill, Steven Ward.

 ## Conclusion:
-- Shipping cost and average discount has the highest impact on Nigeria's profitablity(-23285.19).
-The shipping cost (6183.11) is high and average discount(0.7) is very low.
+- Shipping cost and average discount has the highest impact on Nigeria's profitablity.

 ## Recommendation:
 - For a deep dive into the analytics, The datasets of the previous years will be required for comparison and data driven decision making.